 Parents will benefit from the study in a way that they will understand the importance of early childhood education and understand that it is the basis for future education.
 The study recommended that the government should also make early childhood education because parents have decided to pull out their children from early childhood education and yet it is important for the country and primary education.

-The government should have a policy in place that focus on free primary education and early childhood education and also put them in practice.
+The government should have a policy in place that focus on the impact of free primary education on early childhood education and also put them in practice.

-CHAPTER ONE
+GENERAL CHAPTER ONE